UnconditionedLife/smum/README.md

   <li>Thanksgiving Turkeys
 </ol>

 SMUM-Checkin manages client registration and facilitates the  provision of available service by the volunteers.
-Since each service has a period of availability, minimum frequency, and target recipients, the software handles all of the calculating &mdash; offering the volunteer a simplified number of choices to offer the client.
+Since each service has a period of availability, minimum frequency, and target recipients, the software handles all of the calculations &mdash; offering the volunteer a simplified number of choices to offer the client.
+The interface reduces the complexity by displaying easy to understand service buttons.
+A push of a button logs the service details in the system and in future will print out a client receipt (see Future Development below).

 ### Community Developed
-This project is seeking to involve software developers from the surrounding community of San Jose and beyond.
-We want to offer young developers an outlet for volunteering to their local community by doing what they enjoy doing.
+This is an ongoing development project created and supported by volunteers.
+We are seeking to involve software developers from San Jose and the surrounding communities.
+We are offering young developers an outlet for volunteering to their local community by doing what they most enjoy doing.

 #### High School Tech Volunteer Program
-We are reaching out to regional high schools to build long-term relationships and to help promote this Tech Volunteer Program to their students.
-We believe this is a great opportunity to introduce students to the idea of helping build tools for communities in need.
+We are reaching out to regional high schools to build long-term relationships.
+We want partners help promote this Tech Volunteer Program to students and the broader community.
+We believe this is a great opportunity to introduce tech students to the idea of helping build tools for communities in need.

 ### Future Development
-This is an ongoing development project supported by volunteers.
-The goal is to have near continuous development of improvements and new features.
-Some of the planned features can be seen below.
+Our goal is to have near continuous development of improvements and new features.
+A few of the planned features can be seen below.

 #### Integrated Printer
 A future version of SMUM-Checkin is intended to integrate with a receipt printer.
 This will reduce errors, improve security, and speed up the time it takes to help each client.